 Gucci prospered in the 50s, 60s, and 70s.
 Then a family dispute shook the company up in the 80s, resulting in a chain of events that heavily damaged the Gucci brand.
 However, the young Tom Ford joined the company in the early 90s and was promoted to Creative Director in 1994.
 Ford’s contemporary approach to glamour and luxury drew inspiration from catwalk innovations, marrying them with a traditional Italian style to create a unique type of glamour, instantly recognisable and coveted the world over.
 Under completely new leadership and with a fresh creative vision, Gucci prospered once more — in fact, doing better than ever before!

-Part of Gucci’s turnaround can be attributed to their range of sunglasses and glasses.
+The bold new Gucci owes a debt of gratitude to it’s past designs, as the iconic double G made a comeback on the majority of the brand’s designs.
+The introduction of the sporting red and green has also seen the brand’s popularity grow with young and old alike.
+Naturally, part of Gucci’s turnaround can be attributed to their range of sunglasses and glasses.
 Gucci sunglasses and glasses epitomise Gucci’s commitment to innovation, while maintaining a delicate balance between modern glamour and classic elegance.
 Made from the highest quality materials and often encrusted with gemstones, Gucci sunglasses and glasses are known for an attention to detail that few other brands can match.